GustikS/NeuraLogic/README.md

 ### Maven Dependency

-To swiftly integrate within your Maven project, you can import as a dependency directly from Maven central or Github packages.
+To swiftly integrate within your project, you can import as a dependency directly from Maven central or Github packages.

 ```xml
 <dependency>